Skip to main content

 Please note: requests should be submitted via the "forms" section in SLU Groups a minimum of 48 business hours in advance of need.
 This includes requests to take the card off-campus or use for online purchasing.

-Fill out the purchasing card (p-card) request form on SLU Groups
+Complete the purchasing card (p-card) request form on SLU Groups.

-What is the process for getting posters approved?
+What is the process for getting flyers and posters approved?

 If I want to start a new organization on campus, what is the first step?

-If you are interested in starting a new organization, please contact SGA’s VP for student organizations at sga.stuorgs@slu.edu to discuss.
+If you are interested in starting a new organization, contact SGA’s vice president for student organizations at sga.stuorgs@slu.edu for a discussion.

 How do I plan an event on behalf of my organization?
 What is the process to get the event approved and reserve space on campus?